Healthy Homes Assessment Roseneath

 Insulation Roseneath

-A well-insulated property will reduce the risk of condensation, and decrease the risk of dampness and mould, as well as making it easier to the household to retain heat.
+A well-insulated property will help to control condensation and reduce the chances of dampness and mould, and it will make it easier to allow the household to keep the heat.

-The "R" stands for thermal resistance, and is a gauge of how well the insulation is able to resist heat flow.
-The higher the R-value, the more efficient the insulation.
+The "R" stands for thermal resistance and is a gauge of how well insulation resists heat flow.
+The higher the R-value, the better the insulation.

 • Zone 1 - Auckland & Northland - ceiling R 2.9, underfloor R 1.3